Announcements

 Blueberries are a powerful source of antioxidants and vitamin C that stimulate communication between brain cells and protect memory.

-Their ability to counteract cognitive decline makes them a natural ally in preventing neurodegenerative diseases.
+Their ability to counteract cognitive decline makes them a natural ally to prevent neurodegenerative diseases.

 These berries improve cerebral blood flow and contribute to better long-term memory storage.

-Dark chocolate with a high cocoa content provides flavonoids that increase blood flow to the brain, improving mental clarity.
+Dark chocolate with high cocoa content provides flavonoids that increase blood flow in the brain, improving mental clarity.

 These compounds help improve short-term memory and alertness, promoting cognitive performance.

-Eggs, oats, and tea are foods that stand out for their contribution of essential nutrients that benefit brain function and memory.
+Eggs, oats and tea are foods notable for their contribution of essential nutrients that benefit brain function and memory.

-Including these foods in your daily diet helps maintain a nutritional balance that promotes concentration and long-term brain health.
+Including these foods in your daily diet helps maintain a nutritional balance that promotes concentration and long-term neuronal health.

-Eggs are a rich source of B vitamins and choline, crucial nutrients for the formation of neurotransmitters and long-term memory.
+Eggs are a rich source of group B vitamins and choline, crucial nutrients for neurotransmitter formation and long-term memory.

-Choline helps in the development and maintenance of brain cells, contributing to the prevention of neurodegenerative diseases.
+Choline helps in the development and maintenance of brain cells, collaborating in the prevention of neurodegenerative diseases.

-In addition, the vitamins B6 and B12 present in eggs promote brain energy metabolism and neuronal repair.
+In addition, vitamins B6 and B12 present in eggs promote brain energy metabolism and neuronal repair.

 Stimulating effect of oats and tea

-Oats provide B vitamins that help improve cognitive function and provide sustained energy for the brain throughout the day.
+Oats provide B vitamins that help improve cognitive function and provide sustained energy for the brain during the day.

 Tea, especially green tea, contains caffeine and L-theanine, compounds that stimulate concentration without causing fatigue or nervousness.